sumankalia/news-pulse-ai/README.md

 ⸻

-⭐ If you liked this project or found it useful, consider giving a ⭐ on GitHub and supporting Bright Data’s MCP repo!
+⭐ If you liked this project or found it useful, consider giving a ⭐ on GitHub and supporting Bright Data's MCP repo!

 ## 🤝 Team

 Built by: Suman and Sarita Kumar
 For the 2025 Dev Challenge Hackathon

 # news-pulse-ai

 # news-pulse-ai